1EdTech Consortium Announces Public Review Period of Basic Learning Tools Interoperability Standards

 "We are thrilled with the release of BLTI," said Annie Chechitelli, Vice President of Product Management at Wimba.
 "As a co-chair of the full LTI working group, Wimba understands its power to impact the entire learning community.
 Now institutions can reduce support and training costs, solution providers like Wimba can reduce development costs, and ultimately - teachers, administrators, and students - benefit from a richer and more cost-effective ecosystem."

-"We congratulate IMS Global Learning Consortium on the public release of Basic LTI, and are excited to see the growing range of integrated applications that are becoming possible for our partners and clients" states Jeremy Auger, COO, Desire2Learn Incorporated.
-"It has been great working with the IMS team to test and demo these integrations, and we look forward to joint webcasts with IMS in March as part of our continuing commitment to the support of standards and extensibility.”
+"We congratulate 1EdTech Consortium on the public release of Basic LTI, and are excited to see the growing range of integrated applications that are becoming possible for our partners and clients" states Jeremy Auger, COO, Desire2Learn Incorporated.
+"It has been great working with the 1EdTech team to test and demo these integrations, and we look forward to joint webcasts with 1EdTech in March as part of our continuing commitment to the support of standards and extensibility.”